Amulya-TG/Meal-Explorer/README.md

 📂 Future Improvements

-- Add search functionality
+- Search suggestions (auto-complete)
-- Add favorite recipes feature
+- Fully responsive mobile navbar
-- Improve UI design
+- Filter by area (country cuisine)
-- Add loading animations
+- User authentication

 ⭐ If you like this project, feel free to give it a star!